Azure-Samples/linux-postgres-migration/modules/4-explore-run-linux-postgresql-workloads.md

     This endpoint displays a random product from the database.

 1. Return to the terminal where you're running the application interactively.

-The output shows the requests to the API endpoint:
+1. Note output shows the requests to the API endpoint:

     ```
     {"time":"...","level":"INFO","msg":"httpLog","remoteAddr":"[::1]:58592","method":"GET","url":"/"}